 Even during a normal year, wedding planning can cause a ton of stress.
 Now throw a global pandemic into the mix, and you can imagine how most brides are feeling.
-With group gatherings, large and small, cancelled due to COVID-19, thousands of brides were forced to postpone their upcoming wedding.
+With group gatherings, large and small, cancelled due to COVID-19, thousands of brides were forced to postpone their upcoming wedding due to coronavirus.
 But what happens next?

 From logistics to communicating with guests, there are a lot of questions to ask yourself—and work to be done—all after rescheduling a wedding.
 That’s why we caught up with New York-based party planner Rebecca Gardner to get her expert advice on postponing a wedding with ease, good manners, and (most importantly) optimism.

 First things first, what’s your advice for brides asking themselves “should I postpone my wedding?”